Donald Fagen: Steely Dan

-After the release of their third LP in 1974, the other members left or were fired from the band, which evolved into a studio project headed by Becker and Fagen.
+After the release of their third LP in 1974, the other members left or were fired from the band, which evolved into a studio project headed by Becker and Fagen and employing a wide range of session musicians.
 Steely Dan's best-selling album was 1977's Aja, which was certified platinum.
 Three years later, they released Gaucho.
 Their next album was not until 1995, when they released the live album Alive in America.
 It was followed by the multiple Grammy Award winning Two Against Nature in 2000, and Steely Dan's most recent album Everything Must Go in 2003.
 A concert DVD, Two Against Nature, included material from much of the band's history.

 After Becker's death in 2017, Fagen wished to retire the Steely Dan name out of respect for his bandmate and tour under a different name, but promoters advised him against it for commercial reasons.
-As of 2024, Fagen continues to tour as Steely Dan.